-Ordinarily, the woman loses about 1 pint of blood during and after vaginal delivery.
+Ordinarily, a woman loses about 1 pint of blood during and after vaginal delivery.
 Blood is lost because some blood vessels are opened when the placenta detaches from the uterus.
 The contractions of the uterus help close these vessels until the vessels can heal.
-Typically, cesarean delivery results in about twice the blood loss as vaginal delivery, partly because delivery requires an incision in the uterus, and a lot of blood is pumped to the uterus during pregnancy.
+Typically, cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
+In the United States, up to 30% of deliveries are cesarean.
+Doctors use a cesarean delivery... read more results in about twice the blood loss as vaginal delivery, partly because delivery requires an incision in the uterus, and a lot of blood is pumped to the uterus during pregnancy.

 Blood loss is considered excessive if one of the following occurs within 24 hours of delivery:

 More than 2 pints of blood are lost.

 A woman has symptoms of significant blood loss, such as low blood pressure, a rapid heart rate, dizziness, light-headedness, fatigue, and weakness.

 Excessive blood loss usually occurs soon after delivery but may occur as late as 1 month afterward.

 The most common cause of excessive bleeding at delivery is

 A uterus that does not start contracting after delivery but instead remains loose and stretched out (a condition called uterine atony)

 When the uterus does not start contracting after delivery, the blood vessels that were opened when the placenta detached continue to bleed.